 In the unrestricted JBD model, the neutrino mass bound is marginally weakened to $\sum m{\nu} < 0.12$ eV (95% CL).
 The combined datasets improve the constraint on the intrinsic alignment amplitude by 40% relative to KiDS×2dFLenS alone (by 20% relative to KiDS×{2dFLenS+BOSS}), such that $A{\rm IA} = 1.52^{+0.38}{-0.38}$ is positive at 4.0σ .
-However, we note that this large amplitude is not found favored in direct measurements of $A{\rm IA}$ [215] and is likely driven by the photometric redshift uncertainties (e.g. [216, 217]).
+However, we note that this large amplitude is not found favored in direct measurements of $A{\rm IA}$ [211] and is likely driven by the photometric redshift uncertainties (e.g. [212, 213]).
 We also constrain the baryonic feedback amplitude to B < 2.8 (95% CL), which corresponds to a shift of $\Delta B = -0.7$ in the upper bound relative to the Λ CDM constraint of KiDS×2dFLenS ($\Delta B = -0.4$ relative to KiDS×{2dFLenS+BOSS}), and mildly favors a deviation from the "no feedback" scenario of B = 3.13.

 Employing the deviance information criterion, we find no meaningful model selection preference for JBD gravity (relative to Λ CDM) for the different dataset combinations and specific cosmologies considered.
 Given the alleviation of the $\{H_0, S_8\}$ discordances in the unrestricted JBD model, we additionally performed a model selection assessment with the Riess et al. (2019) measurement of the Hubble constant included in the analysis.
-For Planck 2018 combined with Riess et al. (2019), we find Δ DIC = -4.8, which corresponds to weak-to-moderate preference in favor of the extended model.
-However, for the full combination of datasets (which here includes Riess et al. 2019), this decreases to Δ DIC = -2.7, corresponding to weak preference in favor of the extended model.
+For Planck 2018 combined with Riess et al. (2019), we find Δ DIC = -4.8, which corresponds to weakto-moderate preference in favor of the extended model.
+However, for the full combination of datasets (which here includes Riess et al. 2019), this decreases to $\Delta DIC = -2.7$, corresponding to weak preference in favor of the extended model.

 In addition to our fiducial cosmological constraints, we have examined their sensitivity to the modeling choices.
-In particular, we have illustrated how the choice of parameterization of the coupling constant can affect the constraints on G{matter}/G , B, and $\sum m{\nu}$, in the latter case degrading the upper bound by up to a factor of three.
+In particular, we have illustrated how the choice of parameterization of the coupling constant can affect the constraints on the present effective gravitational constant, the baryonic feedback amplitude, and the sum of neutrino masses, in the latter case degrading the upper bound by up to a factor of three.
 We have further highlighted the possible degeneracy of the effective gravitational constant with other physics that affect the CMB damping tail.
-As the effective gravitational constant gives rise to a response in the CMB temperature and polarization power spectra that coherently strengthens towards smaller scales, it is correlated with physics such as the primordial helium abundance, the effective number of neutrinos, and the running of the spectral index, targeted by CMB surveys such as AdvACT [131], SPT-3G [132], and the Simons Observatory [133].
-Given the CMB datasets of Planck and ACT (along with the lower-redshift datasets of KiDS, 2dFLenS, BOSS, Pantheon) we provided an illustration of an up to 80% degradation in the constraints on the effective gravitational constant and the effective number of neutrinos when analyzed simultaneously.
+As the effective gravitational constant gives rise to a response in the CMB temperature and polarization power spectra that coherently strengthens towards smaller scales, it is correlated with physics such as the primordial helium abundance, the effective number of neutrinos, and the running of the spectral index, targeted by CMB surveys such as AdvACT [129].
+SPT-3G [130], and the Simons Observatory [131].

-We note that our bounds on the JBD coupling constant are more than an order of magnitude weaker than the bounds from astrophysical probes (i.e. $\omega{BD} \gtrsim 10^3$ from cosmology as compared to $\omega{\rm BD} \gtrsim 10^4 - 10^5$ from astrophysics).
-Concretely, our strongest bound on the coupling constant is a factor of 18 weaker than that obtained from Shapiro time delay measurements by the Cassini satellite [58], a factor of 5 weaker than the lower bound from the analysis of the pulsar-white dwarf binary PSR J1738+0333 [59], and a factor 63 weaker than the stellar triple system PSR J0337+1715 [60, 61].
+We note that our bounds on the JBD coupling constant are approximately an order of magnitude weaker than the bounds from astrophysical probes (i.e. $\omega{\rm BD} \gtrsim 10^3$ from cosmology as compared to $\omega{\rm BD} \gtrsim 10^4$ from astrophysics).
+Concretely, our strongest bound on the coupling constant is a factor of 16 weaker than that obtained from Shapiro time delay measurements by the Cassini satellite [57] and a factor of 5 weaker than the lower bound from the analysis of the pulsar-white dwarf binary PSR J1738+0333 [58].
 However, we emphasize the usefulness of constraining modified gravity through multiple pathways.
-In the case of JBD theory, as it can be considered an approximation to a wider class of Horndeski scalar-tensor theories on cosmological scales [56], which may be endowed with screening mechanisms on astrophysical scales, these stronger astrophysical bounds might not be representative of the true strength of its corrections on the cosmological observables.
+In the case of JBD theory, as it can be considered an approximation to a wider class of Horndeski scalar-tensor theories on cosmological scales [55], which may be endowed with screening mechanisms on astrophysical scales, these stronger astrophysical bounds might not be representative of the true strength of its corrections on the cosmological observables.